Published on

 .Select(p => p.ToResponse()).ToListAsync(ct);

-On top of the driver spans, the API records its own DB metrics that the driver can't give you -- the duration of a named business query, not just a raw SQL round-trip:
+On top of the driver spans, the API records a DB metric the driver cannot give you: the duration of a named business query, rather than a raw SQL round-trip:

 const string queryName = "products.list";